Loading...

 /home/dev/backup.sh

-Step 5 : Remove the queued job to simulate cancellation.
+Step 5 : Cancel the job cleanly.

 Command